Cellulitis: Risk factors

 The elderly and those with a weakened immune system are especially vulnerable to contracting cellulitis.
 Diabetics are more susceptible to cellulitis than the general population because of impairment of the immune system; they are especially prone to cellulitis in the feet, because the disease causes impairment of blood circulation in the legs, leading to diabetic foot or foot ulcers.
-Poor control of blood glucose levels allows bacteria to grow more rapidly in the affected tissue and facilitates rapid progression if the infection enters the bloodstream.
-Neural degeneration in diabetes means these ulcers may not be painful, thus often become infected.
-Those who have had poliomyelitis are also prone because of circulatory problems, especially in the legs.
+Neural degeneration in diabetes may cause these ulcers not to be painful, and so remain untreated and become infected.
+Poor control of blood glucose levels allows bacteria to grow more rapidly in the affected tissue, and, if the infection enters the bloodstream, also facilitates rapid progression.
+People who have had poliomyelitis are also prone because of circulatory problems, especially in the legs.

-Immunosuppressive drugs, and other illnesses or infections that weaken the immune system, are also factors that make infection more likely.
-Chickenpox and shingles often result in blisters that break open, providing a gap in the skin through which bacteria can enter.
+Immunosuppressive drugs and other illnesses or infections that weaken the immune system also make infection more likely.
+Chickenpox and shingles often cause blisters that break open, providing a break in the skin through which bacteria can enter.
 Lymphedema, which causes swelling on the arms and/or legs, can also put an individual at risk.

 Diseases that affect blood circulation in the legs and feet, such as chronic venous insufficiency and varicose veins, are also risk factors for cellulitis.

-Cellulitis is also common among dense populations sharing hygiene facilities and common living quarters, such as military installations, college dormitories, nursing homes, oil platforms, and homeless shelters.

 Diagnosis

 Cellulitis is most often a clinical diagnosis, readily identified in many people by history and physical examination alone, with rapidly spreading areas of cutaneous swelling, redness, and heat, occasionally associated with inflammation of regional lymph nodes.
 While classically distinguished as a separate entity from erysipelas by spreading more deeply to involve the subcutaneous tissues, many clinicians may classify erysipelas as cellulitis.
 Both are often treated similarly, but cellulitis associated with furuncles, carbuncles, or abscesses is usually caused by S. aureus, which may affect treatment decisions, especially antibiotic selection.
 Skin aspiration of nonpurulent cellulitis, usually caused by streptococcal organisms, is rarely helpful for diagnosis, and blood cultures are positive in fewer than 5% of all cases.

-It is important to evaluate for co-existent abscess, as this finding usually requires surgical drainage as opposed to antibiotic therapy alone.
-Physicians' clinical assessment for abscess may be limited, especially in cases with extensive overlying induration, but use of bedside ultrasonography performed by an experienced practitioner readily discriminates between abscess and cellulitis and may change management in up to 56% of cases.
+It is important to evaluate for coexisting abscess, as this finding usually requires surgical drainage as opposed to antibiotic therapy alone.
+Physicians' clinical assessment for abscess may be limited, especially in cases with extensive overlying induration, but the use of bedside ultrasonography performed by an experienced practitioner readily discriminates between abscess and cellulitis and may change management in up to 56% of cases.
 Use of ultrasound for abscess identification may also be indicated in cases of antibiotic failure.
 Cellulitis has a characteristic "cobblestoned" appearance indicative of subcutaneous edema without a defined hypoechoic, heterogeneous fluid collection that would indicate abscess.